csev/dj4e/assn/dj4e_load.md

 <a href="https://github.com/csev/dj4e-samples/blob/main/scripts/many_load.py" target="_blank">Many-to-Many / Script</a>

 You will need to copy the `many_load.py` to `unesco/scripts/many_load.py` and then make changes to adapt it from the Membership model/data to the Site model/data.
+The `many_load.py` file is the sample code from the lecture on this topic - it needs a *quite a few* of changes to make it work with your `Site` data model.
+We outline the kinds of changes that are needed
+below:

-You need to change the name of the file that the sample script opens and reads to the file that you downloaded and installed.
+(1) You need to change the name of the file that the sample script opens and reads to the file that you downloaded and installed.

-Also in the example code, before the loop to read the data is executed, we empty out the database using statements like:
+(2) In the example code, before the loop to read the data is executed, we empty out the database using statements like:

     Person.objects.all().delete()